tldr-pages/tldr/pages/common/tmux.md

 `tmux a -t {{name}}`

-- Detach from session:
+- Detach from your current session:

 `Ctrl + B, D`

-- Kill session:
+- Kill a session:

 `tmux kill-session -t {{name}}`

-- Kill session when attached:
+- Kill your current session (when attached):

 `Ctrl + B, x (then hit 'y' for yes)`